mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 30 October 2025

-- The average temperature today is 12.55˚C,
+- The average temperature today is 12.77˚C,
-- With highs of 13.32˚C and lows of 11.58˚C,
+- With highs of 13.3˚C and lows of 12.6˚C,
-- It may feel like 12.11˚C with overcast clouds
+- It may feel like 12.43˚C with moderate rain
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 5.36m/s and visibility is 6871m
-- The pressure is 999hPa and humidity is 86%
+- The pressure is 998hPa and humidity is 89%
 - The sun will rise at 06:59 and set at 16:44

 <!-- weather_marker ends -->